FAccT is a computer science conference on Fairness, Accountability,

 critique and collective imagination.

 Creative resistance refers to artistic practices that challenge structures of power and social injustice.
 Older adults, women, artists, and indigenous cultures all face mis- and under-representation in computing technology, where their voices and labour have continuously been diminished or invisibilized.
-This session aims to reframe their place as knowledge holders rather than as research subjects.
+This session aimed to reframe their place as knowledge holders rather than as research subjects.
 AvantAGE, a Montreal collective of mature feminist artists, will teach us simple weaving techniques using outdated cables, and guide us in creating a collective artwork.

 Weaving and other fiber arts represent traditionally feminine and indigenous crafts that have often become symbols of cultural resistance (e.g. Palestinian Tatreez & Tea, Chiapas Weaving for Justice, or Western Craftivism communities).
 Weaving consists in reconciling two panes and directions of threads to create a coherent and robust whole, reflecting the conference's focus on reconciling algorithmic systems with social justice.
-By creating art out of obsolete cables, AvantAGE invites us to reflect on the earlier days of technology, on the technical abilities of older generations, and on the connections between traditional art forms and modern technology.
+By creating art out of obsolete cables, avantAGE invites us to reflect on the earlier days of technology, on the technical abilities of older generations, and on the connections between traditional art forms and modern technology.

 To guide discussions while weaving, prompts and short videos from artists will be used to spark reflections and experience sharing.
 Explored topics will include the physicality of technology, invisible labour, and our expectations from technology as we age.